Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 • Work in dedicated studio spaces and benefit from excellent workshop and fabrication facilities.

-On successful completion of the course, your increased confidence and abilities will be clearly evident in the portfolios you’ve developed, and you'll be ready to move into industry or to continue to further study.
+On successful completion of the course, your new abilities will be clearly evident in the portfolios you’ve developed, and your increased confidence will help you to prepare your move into industry or to continued studies.

 What you'll learn